deckhouse/deckhouse/docs/site/_includes/getting_started/global/partials/INSTALL_OTHER.md

 After the installation is complete, you will be returned to the command line.

-Almost everything is ready for a high-grade Deckhouse Platform work!
+Almost everything is ready for a fully-fledged Deckhouse Platform to work!